 In the largest study of its kind up to date, Brem et al. (2020) confirmed that the VWFA is key to fluent reading using fMRI data (n = 140 children, 7.9–12.2 years; 55 children with dyslexia, 73 typical readers, 12 intermediate readers).
 Their study also showed that connectivity of the left occipitotemporal cortex seems a prerequisite for guiding the emerging specialization in the VWFA.

-Logan (1997) reports that automatic word recognition can be thought of as a continuum that begins with the slow, struggling word recognition of a beginning reader and extends to the rapid, effortless word recognition of the skilled reader.
-Readers progress gradually along this continuum.
-This gradual buildup of proficiency requires instruction and practice.
+Logan (1997) reports that automatic word recognition can be thought of as a continuum that begins with a beginning reader’s slow, struggling word recognition and extends to the skilled reader’s rapid, effortless word recognition.

 Fluency is first developed through systematic phonics (see no. 7 above), but fluency also involves grouping words into meaningful phrases and reading with expression.
 Two forms that have shown evidence of improving fluency, ensuring that words are placed in the VWFA, are repeated reading and guided repeated oral reading (NRP, 2000).
 Both are applied in Edublox tutoring.

-The National Reading Panel defines vocabulary as the understanding of individual word meanings in a text.
-The importance of vocabulary in reading achievement has been recognized for more than half a century.
+The National Reading Panel defines vocabulary as understanding individual word meanings in a text.
+The importance of vocabulary in reading achievement has been recognized for over half a century.
 As early as 1925, in the National Society for Studies in Education (NSSE) Yearbook, this quotation appears:

 Growth in reading power means … continuous enriching and enlarging of the reading vocabulary and increasing clarity of discrimination in appreciation of word values (Whipple, 1925, p.
 76).